Create Command Line Backup to Protect Your Computer

 Command Line Backup, Clone and Ram disk

-For more advanced use Qiling Disk Master can be controlled from the Command Line, instead of using the Windows interface.
+Qiling Disk Master can be controlled from the Command Line, allowing for more advanced use, instead of relying on the Windows interface.

 Command Line Syntax